Probing BERT's priors with serial reproduction chains: Discussion

 We found that the prior distribution yielded by the GSN sampler more closely approximated the lexical and syntactic distributions of the ground-truth corpus and also sounded more ``natural'' to humans than the samples yielded by MH.
 These results are in contrast to findings by \citet{goyal2021exposing}, showing that MH produced high-quality BLEU scores on a Machine Translation (MT) task compared to a degenerate (pseudo-)Gibbs sampler.
 There are several possible reasons for this discrepancy.
 One possibility may be task-specific: while we focused on unconditional generation, \citet{goyal2021exposing} focused on a neural machine translation (MT) task, where sentence generation was always conditioned on a high-quality source text and thus remained within a constrained region of sentence space.
 Another possibility is that we ran substantially longer chains (50,000 epochs compared to only 33 epochs) and the pitfalls of MH sampling only emerged later in the chain.

-More broadly, our corpus comparisons and human evaluations suggest possible limitations of simple ``quality'' metrics like energy values.
+More broadly, our corpus comparisons and human evaluations suggest serious limitations of simple ``quality'' metrics like energy values.
 We found that the best-scoring states were often degenerate local minima with mutually supporting n-grams (such as repetitive phases and names like ``Papua New Guinea'').
-Indeed, there was only a loose relationship between energy scores and participants' judgments, with many poorer-scoring sentences judged to be more natural than better-scoring sentences (e.g. overall, the distribution of Wikipedia sentences tended to be much lower-scoring under the energy function despite being rated as more natural).
-Meanwhile, we empirically validated that the stationary distribution of the GSN chain indeed approximates even higher-order statistics of the ground-truth corpus, suggesting that the raw conditionals of the dependency network may implicitly represent the joint distribution, without requiring guarantees of consistency.
+Indeed, there was only a loose relationship between energy scores and participants' judgments in our study, with many poorer-scoring sentences judged to be more natural than better-scoring sentences (e.g. overall, the distribution of Wikipedia sentences tended to be much lower-scoring under the energy function despite being rated as more natural).
+We empirically validated that the stationary distribution of the GSN chain successfully approximates even higher-order statistics of the ground-truth corpus, suggesting that the raw conditionals of the dependency network may implicitly acquire the joint distribution, without requiring guarantees of consistency.